Neural Random Forest Imitation: Introduction

-To summarize, our \textbf{contributions} are: \begin{itemize} \item We propose a novel method for transforming random forests into neural networks by generating data from a random forest and training an imitating neural network.
-Labeled data samples are created by evaluating the decision boundaries and guided routing to selected leaf nodes. \item Our transformation is scalable to complex classifiers and deep random forests. \item We enable learning and initializing neural networks with very little data. \item Convolutional neural networks and random forests can be combined in an fully differentiable, end-to-end pipeline for acceleration and further fine-tuning. \item We will publish our source code upon acceptance and provide an easy-to-use toolbox for imitating random forest with neural networks. \end{itemize}
+In this work, we present an imitation learning approach to generate neural networks from random forests, which results in very efficient models.
+We introduce a method for generating training data from a random forest that creates any amount of input-target pairs.
+With this data, a neural network is trained to imitate the random forest.
+Experiments demonstrate that the accuracy of the imitating neural network is equal to the original accuracy or even slightly better than the random forest due to better generalization while being significantly smaller.
+To summarize, our \textbf{contributions} are as follows: \begin{itemize} \item We propose a novel method for implicitly transforming random forests into neural networks by generating data from a random forest and training an random forest-imitating neural network.
+Labeled data samples are created by evaluating the decision boundaries and guided routing to selected leaf nodes. \item In contrast to direct mappings, our imitation learning approach is scalable to complex classifiers and deep random forests. \item We enable learning and initialization of neural networks with very little data. \item Neural networks and random forests can be combined in a fully differentiable, end-to-end pipeline for acceleration and further fine-tuning. \end{itemize}